Elections for Lieutenant Governor (LTG)

 Candidates may be disqualified for violation of these rules.

 There will be one caucus session and one House of Delegates session this year.
 There will not be a nominating conference.

-Candidates must attend the Candidates Meeting on the Friday of DECON.
+Candidates must attend the Candidates Meeting prior to Opening Session at DECON.

-Candidates who have properly submitted this paperwork will be nominated and given one minute each to introduce themselves during the Opening Session on Friday evening.
+Candidates who have properly submitted this paperwork will be nominated and given one minute each to introduce themselves during the Opening Session on Saturday morning.

-All declared candidates will caucus on Saturday.
+All declared candidates will caucus on Saturday afternoon.
 Candidates for Governor will have three (3) minutes to speak and two (2) minutes for questions during each caucus session.
 All other candidates will have two (2) minutes to speak and three (3) minutes for questions during each caucus session.